Early Childhood Education Major: P-3 and K-6 Dual Certification

 • EDU 109 (the equivalent of WPU CIED 2030)

 Candidates must complete a speech and hearing assessment during the first semester of education courses.

 To major in education, a candidate must have a second liberal arts or sciences major.

 Beginning in September 2014, for incoming students, a 3.0 cumulative GPA is required before taking any education courses and throughout the major.
-A 3.0 in education courses is required to student teach and passing two praxis tests: Elementary Education: Multiple Subjects (5001) and Early Childhood: Content Knowledge (0022 or 5022)
+A 3.0 in education courses is required to student teach and passing Praxis Subject Assessments (formerly known as praxis II) examinations: Elementary Education: Multiple Subjects (5001) and Early Childhood: Content Knowledge (0022 or 5022)

 Candidates must apply for the field experiences (CIEC 2000, CIEC 3000 and EDUC 4140).
 Field experience applications are due to the Office of Field Experiences two semesters before the placement (October 15th and March 15th).